opiter09/Entities-Editor/README.md

 This repo serves as a more bleending-edge version of, and additional preservation for, Entities Editor as it exists on RomHacking.net: https://www.romhacking.net/utilities/1682/

+Finally, in the "Ninjago" folder you will find a similar GUI to edit this game's sequel, LEGO Battles: Ninjago.
+The instructions for it are the same as with the original.